flexibeast/guides/mdoc-quickstart.md

 Even if one's software for \*n\*x-ish systems has a comprehensive manual in another format, it should also have at least a brief man page providing information about running the program: how it can be called from the command line (including any available options), which environment variables it uses and affects (if any), the files it uses (e.g. for configuration), its possible exit statuses, what standards it conforms to (if any), and related programs.

-On Linux, the standard language used to write man pages is [man(7)](https://man.openbsd.org/man.7). man(7) is a set of roff macros; roff is a typesetting language ultimately descended from [the RUNOFF system](https://en.wikipedia.org/wiki/RUNOFF), the first computer typesetting system, developed for [the CTSS project](https://en.wikipedia.org/wiki/Compatible_Time-Sharing_System) in 1963.
+On Linux, the standard language used to write man pages is [man(7)](https://man.openbsd.org/man.7). man(7) is a set of roff macros; roff is a typesetting language ultimately descended from [RUNOFF](https://en.wikipedia.org/wiki/RUNOFF), the first computer typesetting system, developed for [the CTSS project](https://en.wikipedia.org/wiki/Compatible_Time-Sharing_System) in 1963.
 Refer to [Appendix A](#appendix-a-a-brief-history-of-roff) for a brief historical timeline.

 Unfortunately, the man(7) macros are presentation-oriented, rather than semantics-oriented.
 This limits the usefulness of the man page system, as the 'markup' provided by these macros do not indicate the nature of what's being marked up.
-For example, the italicisation of text might indicate one of any number of things: that the text is a placeholder for an argument to a command or function, that the text is a program, that the text is in natural language different from the rest of the text, or merely that the text is being emphasised to the reader.
-Further, there is not necessarily ay consistency in these usages from one set of documentation to the next.
+For example, the italicisation of text might indicate one of any number of things: that the text is a placeholder for an argument to a command or function, that the text is a program, that the text is in a natural language different from the rest of the text, or merely that the text is being emphasised to the reader.
+Further, there is not necessarily any consistency in these usages from one set of documentation to the next.

-Fortunately, the man(7) macros are not the only possibility.
-One can also write man pages with the [mdoc(7)](https://man.openbsd.org/mdoc.7) macros.
+Fortunately, the man(7) macros are not the only possibility: one can also write man pages with the [mdoc(7)](https://man.openbsd.org/mdoc.7) macros.
 The mdoc(7) macros *are* semantically oriented, and are commonly used for the man pages for BSD systems (e.g. OpenBSD).
 As a result, if one wishes to search for all man pages referencing the `PATH` environment variable, one can do:

 ```
 $ apropos Ev=PATH